apache/spark/docs/structured-streaming-kafka-integration.md

 After obtaining delegation token successfully, Spark distributes it across nodes and renews it accordingly.
-Delegation token uses `SCRAM` login module for authentication and because of that the appropriate `spark.kafka.token.sasl.mechanism` (default: `SCRAM-SHA-512`) has to be configured.
+Delegation token uses `SCRAM` login module for authentication and because of that the appropriate `spark.kafka.sasl.token.mechanism` (default: `SCRAM-SHA-512`) has to be configured.
 Also, this parameter must match with Kafka broker configuration.

 When delegation token is available on an executor it can be overridden with JAAS login configuration.